 Anti-epileptic medicines (anticonvulsants)

-An anti-epileptic medicine is an alternative to an antidepressant.
-For example, gabapentin or pregabalin.
+An anti-epileptic medicine, such as gabapentin or pregabalin, is an alternative to an antidepressant.
 These medicines are commonly used to treat epilepsy but they have also been found to ease nerve pain.
-An anti-epileptic medicine can stop nerve impulses causing pains separate to its action on preventing epileptic seizures.
+An anti-epileptic medicine can stop nerve impulses causing pains separate to its action on preventing epileptic fits (seizures).
 As with antidepressants, a low dose is usually started at first and built up gradually, if needed.
 It may take several weeks for maximum effect as the dose is gradually increased.

-Opiate painkillers are the stronger traditional painkillers.
-For example, codeine, morphine and related drugs.
+Opiate painkillers, such as codeine, morphine and related medicines, are the stronger traditional painkillers.
 As a general rule, they are not used first-line for neuropathic pain.
 This is partly because there is a risk of problems of drug dependence, impaired mental functioning and other side-effects with the long-term use of opiates.

 Tramadol is a painkiller that is similar to opiates but has a distinct method of action that is different to other opiate painkillers.
 Tramadol can be used for short-term treatment of neuropathic pain.
 Tramadol should not be used for prolonged treatment.